indianaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Restrictions on purchasing or selling a new automobile.

-• Intercepting non-custodial party’s tax.
+• Intercepting the non-custodial party’s tax.

 • A charge for contempt of court.